www-e/edrak/docs/ADMIN_DASHBOARD_FINAL_SUMMARY.md

-# Edrak Admin Dashboard - Final Implementation Summary
+# sportschool Admin Dashboard - Final Implementation Summary

 ## Executive Summary

-This document summarizes the comprehensive plan for implementing the Edrak admin dashboard, incorporating all project guidelines, existing patterns, and your specific preferences.
+This document summarizes the comprehensive plan for implementing the sportschool admin dashboard, incorporating all project guidelines, existing patterns, and your specific preferences.

 ## Key Principles & Requirements